zulip/zulip/docs/production/mobile-push-notifications.md

    you'll each need to log out and log back in again in order to start getting push notifications.

 Congratulations!
-You've successfully setup the service.
+You've successfully set up the service.

 If you'd like to verify that everything is working, you can do the following.
 Please follow the instructions carefully: